FlowiseAI/FlowiseDocs/use-cases/interacting-with-api.md

 ## Conclusion

-We've successfully created an agent that can interacts with API when necessary, and still be able handle stateful conversations with users.
+We've successfully created an agent that can interact with API when necessary, and still be able handle stateful conversations with users.
 Below is the template:

 {% file src="../.gitbook/assets/OpenAPI Chatflow.json" %}